sfsekaran/awesm/README.md

 The *awesm* gem is an easy way to access the awe.sm API (http://totally.awe.sm).

+You can find the YARD documentation for the latest release here: http://rdoc.info/github/sfsekaran/awesm/frames

 We're actively developing this (and it's not yet production ready) but please feel free to send us a pull request from a topic branch with specs and an explanation :)